RivaD2/personal/udemy-typescript-complete-guide/typescript-notes.md

 - Inheritance: Characterized by an **'is a'** relationship between two classes
 - Composition: Characterized by a **'has a'** relationship between two classes

+**A Huge Misconception around Composition:**

+- In the JS community there is this quote that is used a lot, "Favor object composition over class inheritance."
+- This quote is very misunderstood.
+The quote itself is correct and in the book where it is used, the authors go on and give a strong argument for why this is the case.
+- The issue is if you search for, "JS composition vs inheritance", the definition of the composition is incorrect in the JS community
+- This quote is from 'Design Patterns, Elements of Reusable Object-Oriented Software".
+This book was not written specifically for JS.
+ON page 20, the authors speak about **Delegation**.They say specifically that delegation is favored as a pattern to implement composition.
+With this pattern, we have some class (Window is the class in the book)that has a reference to another object.
+Any time a request comes in to get area of Window, this class delegates calculations off to outside object. **Composition here means one object has reference to another object, or possibly multiple objects**
+- Online, most blog posts say, "Hey,let's build up the definition of an object by using methods."
+This is not the same as how it is defined in the book.
+Really this is Multiple Inheritance!